MennaElsaban/Mini-grid/README.md

 This will send a shutdown command to the server, allowing the system to clean up and exit gracefully.

 ## Testing
+To run the tests, execute the jobs provided in `runtests.sh` script.
+OR
 Use the provided `timedCountdown.sh` script as a sample task for testing.

 For example:

 ```bash
 ./submitJob.sh "./timedCountdown.sh 5"